hanbin973/FastRNA_paper/README.md

 ## Data availability
-For all datasets, the matrix file were converted into numpy sparse file format `.npz`.
+For all datasets, the matrix files were converted to numpy sparse file format `.npz`.
 It was because the `.npz` format was the fastest to load into memory especially for the mouse embryo organogenesis dataset which was large in size.